 Germany ZKRD (ION-6939)

-- Update July 10: ZKRD Operative Information during COVID-19.
-Although some colleagues continue to work from remote, staff is also present at the ZKRD office.
+- November 26: Beginning November 2nd, Germany will implement a partial lockdown for the month of November, which should not significantly impact the processes at our registry.
+Although some colleagues still continue to work from remote, staff is also present at the ZKRD office.
 For this reason, contact should primarily be via email, however staff can also be reached by phone.
 Our emergency numbers continue to be available 24/7, as usual.
-A travel waiver for international transports can be found here the complete information and the waiver.

 - Search: The ZKRD continues to accept search requests from transplant centers and registries without any restrictions.

-- CT and Workup Requests: Requests will continue to be accepted as usual, although the provision of blood samples for confirmatory typing can be challenging in individual cases.
+- CT: Requests will continue to be accepted as usual, although the provision of blood samples for confirmatory typing can be challenging in individual cases.
 We expect our partners to ensure that testing of samples provided will be carried out.
-Additionally, the Health and Availability Check (HAC) has been established as a regular service, and may be requested prior to a CT or a combined CT-WU request for donors whose HLA has already been well-tested.
+Additionally, the Health and Availability Check (HAC) has been established as a regular service, and may be requested instead of a CT and prior to a combined CT-WU request for donors whose HLA has already been well-tested.
+Please see 3.5 of the German Standards for more information (https://www.zkrd.de/en/about_the_zkrd/german_standards.php).
 To clarify the donor’s risk of infection, health questionnaires have been amended to specifically include COVID-19 at both the CT and workup stages.

-Routine medical examination of donors includes risk evaluation for transmission of infectious diseases.
-If donors have relevant symptoms and a history of contact with a COVID-19 case, or they have been exposed to a risk area, they will be deferred for a minimum of 4 weeks.
-Donors which have had contact to a person infected with SARS-CoV-2 will be deferred for at least 2 weeks.
-The transplant center will be notified immediately if ineligibility or deferral has been determined.
+- Workup Requests: Routine medical examination of donors includes risk evaluation of COVID-19.
+The transplant center will be notified immediately if any ineligibility has been determined.
 Routine testing for SARS-CoV-2 will not be carried out on donors or products, as there is no evidence that COVID-19 is transmitted via bone marrow, blood or blood products.

 Hungary Hungarian Stem Cell Donor Registry (ION-1695)